 Ask Tom Zakrajsek and he will tell you that he is most proud of the skaters he had the pleasure of developing over the years to national and international success.
-His passion and style are a big part of the achievements of skaters such as Rachael Flatt, Max Aaron, Mirai Nagasu, Vincent Zhou, Jeremy Abbott, Ryan Bradley, Joshua Farris, Alexe Gilles, Ann Patrice McDonough, Brandon Mroz and Agnes Zawadzki.
+His passion and style are a big part of the achievements of skaters such as Bradie Tennell, Vincent Zhou, Mirai Nagasu, Max Aaron, Rachael Flatt, Jeremy Abbott, Ryan Bradley, Joshua Farris, Alexe Gilles, Ann Patrice McDonough, Brandon Mroz and Agnes Zawadzki.

 Steadfast in his beliefs to use sports science to educate and train his skaters, Tom is a passionate and committed coach.

 Every athlete Tom works with has their own carefully crafted plan for turning promise into performance.
 The skaters understand their long-term goals which are then broken down into shorter specific goals based on scientific principles and technologies.
 The athletes are educated along the way learning how Tom’s well-known and often shared knowledge of periodization translates into competition readiness.
 This is just how he rolls – or rather glides!

 As a successful national competitor and former skater with Disney on Ice, Tom turned to coaching in 1990.

 In 1996 he was invited to move to Colorado to coach at the Broadmoor World Arena.
 Drawn to furthering his education in response to criticism that the U.S. ought to employ more science in its training, Tom went onto to receive a Masters Degree in exercise science from the University of Colorado, Colorado Springs.

 This advanced education opened his thinking as to how and when to push an athlete towards finding the champion within.